fiezt/spatial-data-analysis/README.md

 exactly the same as in the papers when running the analysis, but regardless the they will be close and the conclusions the same.

+If there are any problems, questions, or bugs, please email me at fiezt@uw.edu.

 # Dependencies
     pandas==0.20.3
     seaborn==0.8.1